AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Returns the memory size occupied by the current configuration in Byte
+Returns the memory size occupied by the current configuration in Byte.

 **Syntax:** `memsize?`<br>
 *101:OK WITH TEXT<br>